KSDunne/statement_beauty/README.md

 ![About reload bug 4](docs/readme_images/bugs/about_reload_bug_4.PNG)

 In conclusion for this 'collaboration form bug'.
 The user is warned on Chrome, that if they refresh their page, the form submission action may be repeated.
 The user is warned with the following message: "The page that you're looking for used information that you entered.
 Returning to that page might cause any action that you took to be repeated.
 Do you want to continue?".
-I tested on Safari and Firefox and similar messages are displayed to the user before refresh there too.
+I tested on Firefox, Safari and Edge and similar messages are displayed to the user before refresh there too.
 Therefore, this is acceptable behaviour for now.

 ![About reload bug 5](docs/readme_images/bugs/about_reload_bug_5.PNG)